CHERI-Alliance/RepoMgmtWG/README.md

 Besides setting out the rules, this working group should also make sure that each repository has someone who takes responsibility for it.
 To contact this working group, please use [this email](mailto:wg-repo-mgmt@cheri-alliance.org).

+Each repository for the CHERI alliance should add a line in the [repository table](repotable.md).

 The rules set out here are currently in **DRAFT** form.

 ## Creation